Share:

 Louisiana Succession and Estate Planning Attorneys:

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our succession lawyers can quickly advise you who the proper heirs are in an intestate succession, or in a testate succession in which one or more legatees have also passed away.
-Further, our estate planning lawyers will happily help you plan your estate and draft your last will and testament in a way to ensure that your wishes are carried out in the event that a legatee or heir dies before you do.
-Finally, we always recommend updating a will should that occur, and we can assist you in making those changes.
+Our experienced succession lawyers can quickly advise you who the proper heirs are in an intestate succession, or in a testate succession in which one or more legatees have also passed away.
+Further, our experienced estate planning lawyers will happily help you plan your estate and draft your last will and testament in a way to ensure that your wishes are carried out in the event that a legatee or heir dies before you do.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

-Call us today for a free telephone consultation with an attorney about updating your will after an heir dies.
+Call us today for a free telephone consultation with an estate planning attorney about updating your will after an heir dies.